 No. As we are aware that – besides portraying yourself as a scientist and presenting your work – you may not want to write about personal experiences in sciences under your real name, you can always choose between publishing an article under your real name, a pseudonym or anonymously.
 The first option is to create an account with a pseudonym and log in with it to write the article.
 The second option is to use our account for anonymous users.

 What kind of texts can I publish?

 There are three large categories of texts we aim to cover.
-1. Profiles of female researchers (for questions, see HERE), 2.
-Texts about recently published research of female researchers, including a link to the original paper, and 3. articles covering a wide range of topics of interest for female researchers or researchers to be.
+1. Profiles of women in science (for questions, see HERE), 2.
+Texts about recently published research of women in science, including a link to the original paper, and 3. articles covering a wide range of topics of interest for (women) scientists.

 Which topics are of interest to the reader?

 Regarding articles, topics that are especially inspiring to our readers are concrete real life experiences from women working (or have been working) in sciences.
 What do you love (and/or dislike) about a job in sciences?
 What were difficulties you had to overcome, how did you overcome them?
 Career themes are as exciting as more private thoughts and portraits of interesting personalities.
 To help future or younger colleagues, you can also write a guideline, e.g. on how to write an abstract, common mistakes made when writing a thesis, or similar.
 For more inspiration, questions and topics see HERE and HERE.